African American Queen of the Road

 By Ann Ferrar

-In my view, Bessie Stringfield's strength, resilience, love and faith-based courage in the face of bigotry and sexism are what made her so extraordinary.
+In my view, Bessie Stringfield's strength, resilience, love and faith-based courage in the face of bigotry and sexism are what made her extraordinary.
 In my earliest stories I called her a one-woman civil rights movement.
 While Bessie did not get into "good trouble" as defined by the late civil rights leader John Lewis, Bessie got into "good mischief."
-My narratives described how she had chosen an unusual way to assert her freedom—that which can only be felt in the wind on a motorcycle.
+My narratives described how Bessie chose an unusual way to assert her freedom—that which can only be felt in the wind on a motorcycle.
 Bessie, born in 1911, began riding motorcycles while still a teenager.
-She toured the country eight times during her 60-year riding career, before she died in 1993.
+She toured the country eight times during her 60-year riding career.

-In Parts 1 and 2 of this website, I took a retrospective look at my original stories of Bessie Stringfield's adventures between the late 1920s through the 1940s.
+In Parts 1 and 2 of this website, I took a retrospective look at my original narratives of Bessie Stringfield's adventures between the late 1920s through the 1940s.
 Here in Part 3, I look back at my stories of how Bessie forged her own version of freedom in post-World War II Miami.
-I described her escapades on her Harleys as bold and audacious.
-For one, she founded and led a group of mostly black male riders in her Iron Horse Motorcycle Club.
+In those stories, I described her escapades on her Harleys as bold and audacious.
+For one, she founded and led a group of black working men in her Iron Horse Motorcycle Club.
 They created many memories during group rides and weekend gatherings, though suffice it to say that not all of her neighbors were "fans."

 The Miami Police Department had a certain view of Bessie, at least in the beginning.
 I described how Bessie dealt with repeated hassles from the police; today we call it racial profiling.
-With skillful moves, Bessie demonstrated to a precinct captain that she had more than enough talent to handle her big bike in traffic.
+Bessie protested to the precinct captain.
+With skillful moves, she demonstrated to him that she had more than enough talent to handle her big bike in traffic.
+Finally, the harassment stopped.
 In that era, Bessie also became licensed as a practical nurse or LPN.

 For now, I can tell you that Bessie Stringfield, while friendly to those in her circle, was essentially a mystery.
 On her bikes she was an aloof, fleeting figure cruising past the eyes of onlookers.
 Bessie kept her cards close to her chest.
 She was a private citizen, by no means a public figure.
 Bessie told me, "I didn't want nobody [sic] knowing my business except for the Man Upstairs."
 And thus no one—not her Iron Horse buddies and not even her husbands—really knew what made her tick.
 They did not know much about her beyond the version of Bessie standing in front of them during different phases of her life.
 I spent time with some of Bessie's closest peers, including her last husband, who confirmed her secretive, independent nature.

 As a senior, Bessie was still riding Harleys for as long as she was physically able.
-She said to me, "I told the doctor that if I don't ride, I won't live long.
+In one of our last recorded conversations, she said, "I told the doctor that if I don't ride, I won't live long.
 And so I never did quit."
-But in reality, her chronic heart condition forced her to retreat from the road.
+But in reality, her chronic heart condition had already forced her to retreat from the road.
 In 1993, at the age of 82, she succumbed to her illness.
-In one of our last recorded conversations, Bessie told me, "They say my heart is three times the size it's supposed to be."
+Bessie had told me, "They say my heart is three times the size it's supposed to be."
 I have always felt this is an apt metaphor for an unconventional woman whose heart and spirited determination have touched so many lives.

-African American women have emailed me to say they feel an emotional connection to Bessie Stringfield.
-Black women and their male peers hold Bessie up as a role model of cultural pride and legacy; they are proud of her for being unapologetically black.
+African American women have told me they feel an emotional connection to Bessie Stringfield.
+Black women and their male peers hold Bessie up as a role model of cultural pride; they are proud of her for being unapologetically black.
 I have received hundreds of emails, Facebook messages and comments posted online from people of all races, including many who have never been on a motorcycle.
 My readers come from across the USA, Canada, South America and Europe, and all the way from Australia, New Zealand and India.
-It is clear that one doesn't have to be a biker, or a person of color, or a woman, to be inspired by Bessie Stringfield.
+It is clear that one doesn't have to be a motorcycle enthusiast, or a person of color, or a woman, to be inspired by Bessie Stringfield.

-I have been interviewed about Bessie for major media ranging from The New York Times and Harley-Davidson's century-old Enthusiast magazine, to the German news and culture magazine Der Spiegel, to Vice.com for the LGBTQ community.
+I have been interviewed about Bessie for major media outlets ranging from The New York Times to the German news and culture magazine Der Spiegel, to Vice.com for the LGBTQ community.
 Admiration for Bessie Stringfield could not possibly be more simultaneously diverse and universal.

 Fast-forward to today's digital age.
 Along with the well-deserved recognition for Bessie, my stories about her were shredded and fed anonymously into the internet content-mill.
 In 2017, an independent company named Timeline, borrowing from my story of Bessie in Hear Me Roar, produced a three-minute video that went viral.
 Practically overnight, Bessie—or rather, a symbolic, highly condensed version of her—became posthumously famous among 20 million people who had never heard of her before.

-Bessie Stringfield is recognized today as a pioneer for overcoming racial and gender bias in one of the most difficult, and shameful, periods in American history.
-Yet 21st-century internet fame is different.
-Sometimes it can affect the integrity of Bessie's memory.
-There have been several different instances of this; here, I will share just one because it is so absurd.
+Bessie Stringfield is recognized now as a pioneer for overcoming racial and gender bias in one of the most difficult periods in 20th-century American history.
+Yet today, internet fame in our celebrity-obsessed pop culture is tricky.
+Sometimes it fosters exploitation.
+And it can affect the integrity of Bessie's memory.
+There have been various instances of this; here, I will share just one because it is so absurd.
 Last year, a major hotel chain / credit card partnership approached me, asking if they could use Bessie to promote their brands.
 In saying an emphatic NO, I pointed out the irony of their request: that in her heyday, Bessie would have been turned away from their hotels and denied credit from their bank.

 My position as the only knowledgeable source for the complete spectrum of Bessie's life—including that which is celebrated, that which is still unpublished, and even that which is controversial—comes with responsibilities.
 My first responsibility is to Bessie Stringfield and that which she shared with me in confidence.
 For instance, she kept secrets about her past that she chose to escape from.